LogtalkDotOrg/logtalk3/library/hook_flows/NOTES.md

 `hook_flows`
 ============

-Hook objects (i.e. objects that define term- and goal-expansion rules) can be combined to define expansion *workflows*.
+Hook objects (i.e., objects that define term- and goal-expansion rules) can be combined to define expansion *workflows*.
 While in some cases the expansions are independent and thus can be applied in any order, in other cases a specific order is required.
 The `hook_pipeline` and `hook_set` parametric objects in this library implement the two most common scenarios of combining multiple hook objects for the expansion of source files.
-These parametric hook objects can be combined to define workflows of any complexity (e.g. a pipeline where one of the steps is set with an element that is a pipeline).
+These parametric hook objects can be combined to define workflows of any complexity (e.g., a pipeline where one of the steps is set with an element that is a pipeline).
 These two basic hook flows can also used as examples of how to construct your own custom expansion workflows.